 Stool DNA test every 3 years

-If you choose a different test and have an abnormal test result, you will need to have a colonoscopy.
+If you choose a test other than a colonoscopy and have an abnormal test result, you will need to have a colonoscopy.
 Screening recommendations vary among expert groups.
 Talk with your healthcare provider about which tests are best for you.

 Some people should be screened using a different schedule because of their personal or family health history.
 Talk with your healthcare provider about your health history.

 Type 2 diabetes or prediabetes

 All men starting at age 45 and men without symptoms at any age who are overweight or obese and have 1 or more risk factors for diabetes

 At least every 3 years (annual testing if your blood sugar has begun to rise)